idealparable/BibleQ/DidLazarusWriteJohn.md

 ## Non-LiterALL

-One argument that it has to be the same person is that the one called the disciple Jesus loved can't be John, or any of the "disciples" (see a problem already?) because Jesus and narrators of gospels say that all / each of the "disciples" scattered each to their own home.
+One argument that it has to be the same person is that the one called the disciple Jesus loved can't be John, or any of the "disciples" (see a problem already?) because Jesus and narrators of gospels say that all / each of the "disciples" scattered each to their own home, yet an anonymous disciple did follow Jesus, and helped Peter gain entrance to the courtyard of the high priest (I'll show the quote [later](#disciple-isnt-disciple)).

 Example: